Tyrrrz/Tyrrrz.me/data/blog/expression-trees/index.md

 ## Inferring expression trees from code

-So far we've explored how to construct expression trees manually.
-The cool thing about expression trees in .NET though is that they can also be created automatically as well.
+So far we've explored how to construct expression trees by hand.
+The cool thing about expression trees in .NET, though, is that they can also be obtained from existing code during compilation.

 The way this works is that you can infer an expression tree by simply specifying a lambda expression like you would if you were to define a delegate.
 C# compiler will take care of the rest.